 I love this Peanut Butter Oatmeal Smoothie!
 This smoothie is super special because it tastes like a peanut butter cream pie!
-So creamy you would never know it's dairy-free and has NO banana!
-This smoothie is creamy, delicious, and naturally sweetened with maple syrup!
-Perfect for breakfast, dessert or an afternoon snack!
-You will LOVE this!
+So creamy, you would never know it’s dairy-free and has NO banana!

 Do you see how creamy this smoothie is??
-I am not joking I made this smoothie everyday for two weeks after I created the recipe!
+I am not joking I made this smoothie every day for two weeks after I created the recipe!
 It is PERFECT!
 Sometimes you just want a different smoothie that is not fruit based.
-Something creamy, sweet and satisfying.
+Something creamy, sweet, and satisfying.
 THIS is IT!

 For another delicious peanut butter recipe, see my easy peanut butter Greek yogurt recipe!